 Algae are plants that live in lakes and other bodies of water.
 Shoal Lake always contains various types of algae.
-When conditions are favourable, usually in the summer, the algae can grow in abundance, in what is called an "algae bloom".
-The algae produce substances that can give our water an unpleasant taste or smell, often described as musty.
-You can continue to use the water, and there is no need to take special precautions.
+Under certain conditions, usually in the summer, the algae can grow in abundance, in what is called an "algae bloom".
+The algae produce substances that can give our water an unpleasant taste and smell, often described as musty.
+You can continue to use the water, and normally there is no need to take special precautions.

-Can I drink tap water if I have a special health concern?
+Should I drink tap water if I have a special health concern?

 You should ask your doctor this question if you have an extremely weak immune system.
-This includes
+The following people may have an extremely weak immune system: